vplauzon/vplauzon.github.io/_posts/2021/1/2021-02-10-rise-of-data-lake-table.md

 ### Data Lake Model

-Enters the data lake model.
-Here we land all data in a common storage layer, the data lake.
+Enters the Data Lake model.
+Here we land all data in a common storage layer, the Data Lake.
 We will then have different engines use that data.

 ![Pick the right tool for the right job](/assets/posts/2021/1/2021-02-10-rise-of-data-lake-tables/right-tool.png)